websemantics/bragit/README.md

 #### [Try it](http://websemantics.github.io/bragit/)
 > Or follow the How To guide

-## How To
+## Getting Started

 1- Include the following script in a web page.
-Notice the release number `0.1.2` in the url; change as needed.
+Notice the release number `0.1.5` in the url; change as needed.

 ```
-<script type="text/javascript" src="https://cdn.rawgit.com/websemantics/bragit/0.1.2/bragit.js"></script>
+<script type="text/javascript" src="https://cdn.rawgit.com/websemantics/bragit/0.1.5/bragit.js"></script>
 ```

 2- Add a labeled button as specified in [Semantic-ui documentation](http://semantic-ui.com/elements/button.html#labeled).